how many calories should I eat per day to lose weight

 Calculate basal metabolism

-There are differences in the calculation of basal metabolism between men and women, so we are going to present both equations.
+There are differences in the calculation of basal metabolism between men and women, so we will present both equations.

 The formulas are as follows.